 Mixed Cerebral Palsy

 This is another form of CP and occurs when there is damage to more than one area of the brain.
-The most common mixed CP diagnosis is one of spastic and athetoid.
+The most common mixed CP diagnosis is both spastic and athetoid.

 Traditional Treatments for Cerebral Palsy

 Symptoms of cerebral palsy are not always clear immediately after a baby is born.
-It can take two or three years before an accurate diagnosis is made.
+It can take two or three years before a doctor can make an accurate diagnosis.
 Some warning signs can include:

 - A child walking on his/her tip-toes.